Coronavirus (COVID-19) rent advice

 What about my rent account?

 Your rent will continue to be charged, but we are willing to work with you and support you through this difficult time.
-All we ask is that you keep in contact with us by phone or email and let us know of any changes in your circumstances.
+All we ask is that you work with us and keep in contact by telephone or email and let us know of any changes in your circumstances.

 We're committed to a ‘no eviction’ approach in line with national guidelines, and therefore we will not take any legal action for unpaid rent on those affected by Government measures or the impacts of coronavirus (COVID-19) at this time.